1. Health Hub

 When reading a Nutrition Facts label, look for bread with at least 3 grams of fiber per two-slice serving.

-Carbs and Calories
+Carbs and calories

 In addition to fiber content and the ingredient list, scan a loaf of bread’s nutrition label for serving size and calorie content information.